dotnet/docs/docs/standard/base-types/alternation.md

 **(?(?**=_expression_**)**_yes_**|**_no_**)**

 where **(?**=_expression_**)** is a zero-width assertion construct.
-(For more information, see [Grouping Constructs in Regular Expressions](grouping.md).)
-Because the regular expression engine interprets *expression* as an anchor (a zero-width assertion), *expression* must either be a zero-width assertion (for more information, see [Anchors in Regular Expressions](anchors.md)) or a subexpression that is also contained in *yes*.
+(For more information, see [Grouping constructs in regular expressions](grouping.md).)
+Because the regular expression engine interprets *expression* as an anchor (a zero-width assertion), *expression* must either be a zero-width assertion (for more information, see [Anchors in regular expressions](anchors.md)) or a subexpression that is also contained in *yes*.
 Otherwise, the *yes* pattern cannot be matched.

 > [!NOTE]
-> If *expression* is a named or numbered capturing group, the alternation construct is interpreted as a capture test; for more information, see the next section, [Conditional Matching Based on a Valid Capture Group](#Conditional-Matching-Based-on-a-Valid-Capture-Group).
+> If *expression* is a named or numbered capturing group, the alternation construct is interpreted as a capture test; for more information, see the next section, [Conditional matching based on a valid captured group](#conditional-matching-based-on-a-valid-captured-group).
 In other words, the regular expression engine does not attempt to match the captured substring, but instead tests for the presence or absence of the group.

 The following example is a variation of the example that appears in the previous section.
 It uses conditional matching to determine whether the first three characters after a word boundary are two digits followed by a hyphen.
 If they are, it attempts to match a U.S. Employer Identification Number (EIN).
 If not, it attempts to match a U.S. Social Security Number (SSN).